GetShortstack/docs/docs/README.md

 ### POST call with JSON body

 The function name from the previous example was `get`.
-You can use any valid HTTP request type, and Shortstack will pattern match the appropriate function based on the incoming HTTP request.
+You can use any valid HTTP request type, and Brev will pattern match the appropriate function based on the incoming HTTP request.
 Read more
 <a href="/#/full?id=handling-http-methods" target="_blank">here</a>
 .
 So to handle a POST call, we just add a function called `post`.